JHR1986/johnhenryroche-ms3-fitnessfuel/testing.md

 - The Home page has a general synopsis of the purpose of the website and several striking images of Korean culture and scenery, and there is a prominent navigation bar for clicking to the Phrases, Login and Register pages.

 As a First Time Visitor, I want to be able to easily navigate throughout the site pages and be able to find and search for Korean phrases for use when I visit the country:
 - The Home page has three prominent call to action buttons in the middle of the page which leads to the Phrases, Login and Register pages.
-The Phrases page lists the main reference information, while the register page enables the user to create an account from which they can add their own phrases.
+The Phrases page lists the main reference information, while the Register page enables the user to create an account from which they can add their own phrases.

-As a First Time Visitor, I want to be able to go to the register page and create my own account:
+As a First Time Visitor, I want to be able to go to the Register page and create my own account:
-- The call to action button on the Home page brings the visitor to the register page which contains a form, which when filled out results in a new account being created for the user, and they are directed to their Profile page.
+- The call to action button on the Home page brings the visitor to the Register page which contains a form, which when filled out results in a new account being created for the user, and they are directed to their Profile page.

 #### Returning Visitor Goals
  As a Returning Visitor, I want to be able to login, see phrases that have been added by other users and have the option to add my own phrases:
-- When a user logs in to their account, they are directed to their profile page, which has two call to action buttons to either go to the Phrases page (where they can see all of the phrases added by users) or to add a New Phrase.
+- When a user logs in to their account, they are directed to their Profile page, which has two call to action buttons to either go to the Phrases page (where they can see all of the phrases added by users) or to add a New Phrase.

 As a Returning Visitor, I want to be able to easily access the key information in respect of contacting the site owners (info contained in footer) if I have any queries in respect of the website itself:
 - The footer to each of the html pages lists the site's address in Dublin, their opening hours and phone/email address, so that any subsequent queries can be addressed to the site owners.